 Becoming a lawyer is no walk in the park.
 You have to do well enough in college and on the LSAT to get into law school, graduate from law school, get a job and pass the bar exam.
 At the end of that process, you might have racked up significant student loan debt.
 Do lawyers’ salaries make up for the hard work and long hours?
 Here’s what you should know about the average salary of a lawyer.
+Consider working with a financial advisor as you assess the potential costs and benefits of a legal career.

 The Average Salary of a Lawyer: An Overview